Bill Cosby: Stand-up comedy

 Cosby lined up stand-up jobs at clubs in Philadelphia and then in New York City, where he appeared at The Gaslight Cafe beginning in 1961.
 He booked dates in cities such as Chicago, Las Vegas, San Francisco, and Washington, D.C.
-In the summer of 1963, he received national exposure on NBC's The Tonight Show.
+On July 28, 1964, he received national exposure on NBC's The Tonight Show.
 This led to a recording contract with Warner Bros.
 Records which, in 1964, released his debut LP, Bill Cosby Is a Very Funny Fellow...Right!, the first of a series of comedy albums.
 His album To Russell, My Brother, Whom I Slept With was number one on Spin magazine's list of "The 40 Greatest Comedy Albums of All Time", calling it "stand-up comedy's masterpiece".

+Cosby's comedy genres included observational comedy, satire, surreal humor and deadpan.
 While many comics of the time were using the growing freedom of that decade to explore controversial and sometimes risqué material, Cosby was making his reputation with humorous recollections of his childhood.
 Many Americans wondered about the absence of race as a topic in Cosby's stories.
-As Cosby's success grew he had to defend his choice of material regularly; as he argued, "A white person listens to my act and he laughs and he thinks, 'Yeah, that's the way I see it too.'
+As Cosby's success grew, he had to defend his choice of material regularly; as he argued, "A white person listens to my act and he laughs and he thinks, 'Yeah, that's the way I see it too.'
 Okay.
 He's white.
 I'm Negro.
 And we both see things the same way.
 That must mean that we are alike.
 Right?
 So I figure this way I'm doing as much for good race relations as the next guy."